 Welcome to the Robert Street Transitway Project Website!

 Welcome to RobertStreetTransit.com.
-This site will serve a focal point for information and public involvement opportunities for the Robert Street Transitway Alternatives Analysis.
+This site serves as the focal point for information and public involvement opportunities for the Robert Street Transitway Alternatives Analysis.
 The Alternatives Analysis is a joint local and federal planning effort to determine possible improvements to transit service, which aims to ultimately identify a single transit route and mode for development in the future.
 Up-to-date information on the Alternatives Analysis and study reports will be made available here as the study progresses, as well as announcements for public involvement opportunities.
 Public comments and inquiries are always welcomed, and can be made on the Contact Us page.